 - ensure that appropriate provision is made for our pupils who belong to vulnerable groups and that disadvantaged pupils have their needs met

-- recognise that not all pupils who receive free school meals are disadvantaged and also recognise that not all pupils who are disadvantaged, receive free school meals.
+- recognise that not all pupils who receive free school meals are disadvantaged and also recognise that not all pupils who are disadvantaged, receive free school meal.

 There were no pupil premium pupils in Y6 for the 2017 KS2 SAT's.